OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 #### System Call Hooking with Kernel Modules

 System call hooking allows you to attack any anti-reversing defenses that depend on kernel-provided functionality.
 With your custom kernel in place, you can now use an LKM to load additional code into the kernel.
 You also have access to the /dev/kmem interface, which you can use to patch kernel memory on-the-fly.
-This is a [classic Linux rootkit technique](http://phrack.org/issues/68/6.html "Phrack Magazine - Android platform based linux kernel rootkit - 4 April 2011") that has been described for Android by Dong-Hoon You.
+This is a classic Linux rootkit technique that has been described for Android by Dong-Hoon You in Phrack Magazine - "Android platform based linux kernel rootkit" on 4 April 2011.

 <img src="Images/Chapters/0x05c/syscall_hooking.jpg" width="400px"/>